WinVector/data_algebra/Examples/Arrow/CDesign.md

 Our <code>data_algebra</code> category <code>D</code> is defined as follows.

 <ul>
-    <li>The objects of our category are single table <a href="https://en.wikipedia.org/wiki/Database_schema">schemas</a>.</li>
+    <li>The objects of our category are single table <a href="https://en.wikipedia.org/wiki/Database_schema">schemas</a>.
+By "single table schema" mean mean only the list of column names (and optionally column types) for a set of named tables.
+We are not modeling invariants, or cross-table relations.</li>
     <li>The arrows of our category are <code>data_algebra</code> operator chains.</li>
-    <li>Composition of arrows in our category is query composition.
+    <li>Composition of arrows in our category is a very general query composition.
 We will demonstrate query composition in a bit, but as a hint it is not function composition or list concatination.</li>
 </ul>

 Some notes on the category theory interpretation of the <code>data_algebra</code> package can be found <a href="https://github.com/WinVector/data_algebra/blob/master/Examples/Arrow/Arrow.md">here</a>.

 Let's demonstrate the above with <code>Python</code> code.
 The <code>data_algebra</code> allows for the specification of data transforms as first class objects.

+First we import some modules and create some example data.

 ```python